yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 This allows you to maximise the return of your masternode as you will earn both masternode rewards as well as staking rewards.

-> NOTE: If you find it helpful, donations are much appreciated :)
+If you find it helpful, donations are much appreciated :)

 > Bitcoin Green (BITG) **GXtS1QCPsMANpRDQa5xFwogfbxT42dy5uV**